ucsb-cs24-m24/cs24-m24/_lab/lab07.md

     - This function takes an input training example, ```instance```, and returns the neural network's prediction (a vector, in the case where a neural network is defined to have more than one output).

+To implement a BFT, you should not use the `NeuralNetwork::layers` member variable.
+Instead, implement it using a `queue` as stated in the starter code of the predict function.

 A BFT is required for this function because of how input flows through a neural network, which will be discussed further down below.

 We have provided you two important functions that take care of the math for you: